How to Set Achievable Staff Growth Goals

 Use creative recruitment strategies

-Turning to more creative recruitment strategies such as advertising the unique employee perks you offer, showing off your unique company culture to candidates, and hiring for potential over experience are just some of the ways you can attract highly-qualified candidates who are also a fit from a culture perspective.
+Turning to more creative recruitment strategies such as advertising the unique employee perks you offer, showing off your unique company culture to candidates, and hiring for potential over experience are just some of the ways you can attract highly qualified candidates who are also a fit cu

 Evaluate and adjust when needed

-By using the S.M.A.R.T. goals method, it becomes easier to conduct strategic workforce planning and setting achievable hiring goals.
-Keep in mind that the business world is consistently changing due to the economy and the industry in which you reside.
-Your recruitment goals and objectives may end up needing to be adjusted along the way or changed altogether.
+Using the S.M.A.R.T. goals method makes it easier to conduct strategic workforce planning and set achievable hiring goals.
+Remember that the business world is consistently changing due to the economy and the industry in which you reside.
+Your recruitment goals and objectives may need to be adjusted along the way or changed altogether.

 A solid staff growth plan is all about being proactive.
 If you are not prepared for change, it is easy to fall back on a reactive approach if something is switched in the middle of your plan — which is often based on emotion and not what is best for your business.